Early Signs of Tooth Cavities

 Stains and Pits

 One of the earliest signs of a developing cavity is a pit or stain on the tooth.
-Unfortunately, many people don't examine their teeth closely enough to notice this and it's usually only detected during a regular tooth exam.
+Unfortunately, many people don't examine their teeth closely enough to notice this, so this symptom is usually only detected during a regular tooth exam.
 However, if you do notice discoloration on your teeth, you can sometimes reverse the decay with fluoride treatments.
+Stains and cavities are often related, but having a stain on your tooth doesn't necessarily mean it will develop into a cavity.
 Pits, on the other hand, are usually only noticeable on an x-ray done by the dentist and require additional treatments.

 Pain can occur when a cavity has progressed far enough to reach the dentin layer of the tooth, which is below the enamel.
 You may only notice some tooth sensitivity when eating or drinking hot, cold, acidic, or sweet foods.
 More severe pain is generally a sure sign of a cavity, especially if you notice it when biting down.